 The LOSBO must review the details of the VOC's report and determine if the loss or damage is incidental to normal operations.
-Damage and loss not considered to be incidental to normal operations must be reported to SECO.
+Damage and loss not considered to be incidental to normal operations must be reported to SECO via NOAA Online Incident Reporting System.